Albania’s Hidden Gems, the 21 best places only locals know!

 Why is Zvernec island a hidden gem in Albania?

 Zvernec island is a very picturesque location.
 From the coastline, you can make stunning pictures of the bridge, the water and the island in the distance.
 If you are travelling along the Albanian Riviera, you can make a 30-60 minute stop at this location.
 Walk across the bridge and visit the little monastery.
-Have some food and drinks, and continue onwards with your journey.
+Have some food and drinks, and continue onward with your journey.

 How to get to Zvernec island in Albania?